Works Cited Format Guide – MLA Style

 FORMAT for World Wide Website

 Editor, author, or compiler name (if available).
+“Article or Page Title.”
 Name of Site.
 Name of institution/organization affiliated with the site (sponsor or publisher), date of resource creation (if available).
-Medium of publication.
+Web address.
 Day month year of access.

 FORMAT for an article from online subscription database.

 Author’s last name, first name.
 “Title of article.”
-Title of Publication Publication date: page number – page number.
+Title of Publication, Publisher, Publication date, page number – page number.
 Name of Database.
-Medium of Publication.
+Web Address.
 Day month year of access.

 If you need more than one line to write the citation, indent all lines after the first one.
 Indent 3 – 5 spaces each time (pick one, and stay with that).